Crime Patrol (TV series): Season 5 (2019–2021)

 The fifth season premiered on July 15, 2019, and aired on Monday–Friday nights.
 Anup Soni returned to host the series 15 months after leaving the show.
 After some time, Divyanka Tripathi Dahiya hosted the show, followed by Sonali Kulkarni and then later Ashutosh Rana.
 In December 2021, it was announced that the show would be halted for three months - this signalled the end of the fifth season and the show returned in March 2022 for its sixth season.

 Season 6 (2022)

 The sixth season titled Crime Patrol 2.0 premiered on March 7, 2022, and aired on Monday–Friday nights.
 This season got low TRP ratings due to its format, so later the show returned to its original old format with actors from prior seasons like Sanjeev Tyagi, Nissar Khan, etc. Tyagi returned to the show in May 2022.

 Season 7 (2023)

 The seventh season titled Crime Patrol - 48 Hours premiered on 10 July 2023 and aired on Monday-Friday nights.

 Season 8 (2024)

 The eighth season titled Crime Patrol — City Crimes premiered on 15 July 2024.
 The series ended on 22 November 2024 with 40 episodes.

 Season 9 (2025)

 The ninth season titled Crime Patrol — 26 Jurm, 26 Cases premiered on 12 April 2025 and ended on 13 July 2025.

+Season 10 (2026)

+The tenth season titled Crime Patrol – Crime Ka Current Season premiered on 31 August 2026 and aired on Monday to Thursday nights.
+The series was hosted by Ajay Devgan.